ESCCwebsupport/example-school-jekyll/_school-life/school-meals.md

 * go into a single column
 * with the text below

-But on larger screen sizes I:

-* move alongside the text

 ### New Line clears the float and starts a new paragraph.
 {: .new-line}